YoupiLab/SIM800_YL/README.md

 - Search a key word in the last message
 - Delete a specific message
 - Delete all messages
+- get the waiting time of the integrated sim
+- search and modify a key word
+- get a key word
+- check the existence of a word of the last sms
+- check the existence of a word in a sms
+- get the hours of the last message sent
+- get the date of the last message sent

 All these functions have been properly commented to your comprehension